-30 Raffles Avenue
+30 Raffles Avenue | map

 It was conceived and designed by Dr. Kisho Kurokawa and DP Architects, Singapore.
 It held its groundbreaking ceremony in September 2005 and was launched in 2008.

 Each capsule has a 28-person capacity, and each revolution takes approximately 30 minutes with visitors enjoying a panorama that captures Marina Bay’s skyline with a glimpse of neighbouring Malaysia and Indonesia.

-Sentosa is a popular island resort in Singapore that has a two-kilometre-long coastline.
+Sentosa 圣陶沙 is a popular island resort in Singapore that has a 2m coastline.
 Whilst not the most beautiful in Asia (by quite a long way), it provides the opportunity to get away from the hustle and bustle of the city.

-Resorts World Sentosa
+Resorts World at Sentosa, Sentosa Island | map

 Universal Studios Singapore markets itself as a ‘one of a kind theme park in Asia’.
 And this is very true.
-It is the center piece of the transformation of Sentosa Island into a world-class resort.
-Construction started in April 2008 and the park was formally opened on May 28, 2011.
+It is the centerpiece of the transformation of Sentosa Island into a world-class resort.
+Construction started in April 2008, and the park was formally opened on May 28, 2011.

-The world’s tallest pair of dueling roller coasters is based on Battlestar Galactica; there is a castle from the world of Shrek and a live music show ‘Monster Rock’ featuring the infamous Universal Monsters and the recently opened ’Transformers 3D thrill ride.
+The world’s tallest pair of roller coasters are based on Battlestar Galactica.
+There is a castle from the world of Shrek and a live music show ‘Monster Rock’ featuring the infamous Universal Monsters and the Transformers 3D thrill ride.
 More than enough for any screaming queen.

 MRT – Take the North East Line to Harbour Front Station and change for the Sentosa Express or RWS 8 Bus.

 This historical riverside quay has been transformed into a buzzing nightlife area with a huge choice of eateries offering over 20 different types of cuisine along with more than 20 (straight) bars, nightclubs and pubs.

 The bridge is an engineering masterpiece assembled with great precision.
 The curved design is created by two opposing spiral steel members, held together by a series of connecting struts, symbolising “life and continuity”, “renewal”, “everlasting abundance” and “growth”, and resembles the structure of DNA.

-80 Mandai Lake Road
+80 Mandai Lake Road | map